(The following is a post submitted by a guest contributor)

 For instance, if you run an e-commerce store, you can suggest relevant products to your audience at multiple touchpoints of their buyer’s journey, right from the homepage to the checkout page.
 Doing so will greatly help in composing an amazing customer experience.

-Another key element of great customer experience is the amount and quality of social proof.
+Another key element of a great customer experience is the amount and quality of social proof.
 Why does the name “Shopify” come to mind when you think about starting an e-commerce store?
 Because you’re tired of hearing how good it is from your peers and strangers on the social web.
 It is a brand vouched by millions.

-Customers are always talking about brands, products or services, to their friends or colleagues, both offline and online.
+Customers are always talking about brands, products, or services, to their friends or colleagues, both offline and online.
 You need to leverage this customer behavior, this voice of the customer, to ultimately provide a better CX.

 You see, before they part with their precious money, prospective customers want proof that what you’re offering is authentic.
 So, an abundance of such online word-of-mouth adds to the bottom-of-the-funnel customer experience wherein prospective customers are trying to decide on a purchase, confused between their choices.

 Social proof in the form of customer reviews, testimonials, social media shoutouts, and influencer endorsements is extremely useful in reassuring prospective customers that your business is credible.
-It also helps potential buyers make an informed decision.
+It also helps potential buyers make informed decisions.
 For example, displaying customer reviews and star ratings on product pages can make all the difference in converting customers on the fence.

 Moreover, modern customers expect businesses to be socially responsible.
 Businesses that give back to the community and sponsor events are preferable.
 So, organizing fundraisers for noble causes also adds to the social proof and, in turn, the buying experience.